 HOME How to Order

-Portafilter Basket for Rancilio Silvia.
+Rancilio Portafilter Basket for Silvia.

-The goal with any basket is to have the puck supported by the basket from the bottom and just touched by the screen from the top, (not too light and not too tight ) considering the coffee expanding during the process.
+The goal with any basket is to have the puck supported by the basket from the bottom and just touched by the screen from the top, (not too light and not too tight ) considering the coffee expanding or swelling during the process.
 Too tight will create a plug, too light will create bad filter.
 The correct dosing with uniform coffee density and uniform distribution will create a good self-filter from which the coffee is uniformly extracted by water at the right temperature and under the right pressure.

 For the basket you have two options when working with Silvia.